Diverse by Design

 Diverse—Maximizing our community’s diversity around the dimensions of race, economics, gender, age, religion, learning differences, and school background

-Antiracist—Actively addressing forms of institutional, structural, and individual racism through racial representation, equitable policies and practices, and ongoing learning and self reflection
+Against racism—Actively addressing forms of discrimination through fair policies and practices, and ongoing learning and self reflection

 what success looks like: